packing / cracking

 roman à clef

 A literary genre where real persons, places or events are depicted in fictional guise.
-Examples would be Animal Farm, All the King’s Men, Primary Colours, and Citizen Kane.
+Examples would be Animal Farm, All the King’s Men, Captains and the Kings, Primary Colours, and Citizen Kane.

 roman à these